Best! (Jellyfish album)

 Best! is a greatest hits compilation by the 1990s pop band Jellyfish.
 The album was released in 2006 and featured twenty tracks.
 Twelve tracks were pulled from the band's two studio albums, Bellybutton and Spilt Milk.
 Four were live tracks, including a cover of Badfinger's "No Matter What," and two were demo recordings from the Spilt Milk session.
-"Ignorance is Bliss" was taken from a Nintendo games compilation entitled "Nintendo: White Knuckle Scorin'" and is inspired by the video game Super Mario World.
+"Ignorance is Bliss" was taken from Nintendo: White Knuckle Scorin', a various artists compilation with an accompanying storybook inspired by the video game Super Mario World.
 "Think About Your Troubles" was drawn from a 1995 Nilsson tribute album.

 Track listing

 All songs written by Roger Manning and Andy Sturmer, except where noted.